m45t3r/snes9x4d/README.md

   to your device.
 Some of the compile toggles are described below:
     + `SPC700_SHUTDOWN` is a speed hack available from `Snes9x` itself, so it should be safe to enable.
-    + `_ZAURUS` is a compile toggle that is used in many parts of the project, disabling many features that doesn't make sense to embedded devices.
-So it should be enabled, and the code does not seem to build without this flag anyway
     + `FAST_LSB_WORD_ACCESS` seems to speed-up the code access to some memory operations.
 Recommended if your target supports it
     + `FAST_ALIGNED_LSB_WORD_ACCESS` is a similar to above, but only optimizes